alpha-xone/xbbg/apps/xbbg-mcp/README.md

 Tool calls are handled on the user's machine and forwarded only to the Bloomberg runtime/API endpoint configured by the user (`XBBG_MCP_HOST` / `XBBG_HOST`, default `localhost:8194`) under that user's Bloomberg agreements and entitlements.
 Results are returned only to the MCP client process that launched the server.

+Bloomberg validates entitlements at request time, including per-security and per-field access.
+A valid local session can still return empty or partial results when the user's DAPI, SAPI/B-PIPE, or ZFP entitlement set does not cover the requested data.

 The server reads configuration from environment variables and does not persist request data, credentials, or Bloomberg responses to disk.

 ## Smoke test